 Low back pain

 Back pain is very common: 80% of the UK population get back pain at some point in their lives.
-Most back problems start for no obvious reason, which can be very frustrating.
+Many back problems start for no obvious reason, which can be very frustrating.
 Back pain can start suddenly or come on gradually.
 You may feel aching, hot, burning, shooting or stabbing pains in your back and sometimes into one or both of your legs.
 You may also get pins and needles.
 The pain can be worse with certain movements and can vary from day to day.

 Back pain can be worrying but is very rarely due to any serious disease or damage.